 To apply for CLEAR, follow these steps:

-2. Complete the online enrollment: Sign up for a CLEAR account at clearme.com and pay the $179 annual membership fee.
+- Complete the online enrollment: Sign up for a CLEAR account at clearme.com and pay the annual membership fee (Their current pricing lists renewals at $209 annually, but pricing can change; check CLEAR’s website for the current rate).

 CLEAR Participating Airports and Venues

-CLEAR lanes are currently available at more than 35 airports and several stadiums and arenas across the United States.
+CLEAR lanes are available at dozens of airports and several stadiums and arenas across the United States.
 You can find a list of participating locations on the CLEAR website.

 Global Entry